meilisearch/documentation/resources/faq.md

 MeiliSearch applies these ranking rules in default order.
 This order can be modified.
 Furthermore, these rules can be deleted and new ones can be added.
 All of the ranking rules can be modified via the [dedicated routes in the MeiliSearch API](/reference/api/ranking_rules.md).

-## Do you provide a public roadmap for MeiliSearch and its integration tools?
+## Do you provide a public roadmap for meilisearch and its integration tools?

 Yes, as MeiliSearch and its integration tools are opensource, we maintain a [public roadmap](https://roadmap.meilisearch.com/) for the general features we plan to do.

 For more accurate features and issues, everything is detailed in the issues of all our [GitHub repositories](https://github.com/meilisearch/MeiliSearch/issues).

-## How can I contact the MeiliSearch team?
+## How can I contact the meilisearch team?

 See our [contact page](/learn/what_is_meilisearch/contact.md).

-## I have just updated MeiliSearch, and I am getting an error: "Cannot open database, expected MeiliSearch engine version..."
+## I have just updated meilisearch, and I am getting an error: "Cannot open database, expected meilisearch engine version..."

 Until our first stable release (v1.0), MeiliSearch minor versions are not compatible with each other, i.e. **every new version is considered breaking** with the small exception of bug-fixing patches.
 To fix this error, simply delete your database folder (`data.ms` by default) and re-index your documents with the current-version engine.
 See [updating MeiliSearch](/learn/getting_started/installation.md#updating-meilisearch) for more information.

-## What are the recommended requirements for hosting a MeiliSearch instance?
+## What are the recommended requirements for hosting a meilisearch instance?

 **The short answer: we don't know.**